hklchung/GAN-GenerativeAdversarialNetwork/README.md

   </tbody>
 </table>

-Below is a summary of what we have done in our CGAN code in 2 parts.
+Below is a summary of what I have done in our CGAN code in 2 parts.
 ##### Part One - MNIST & Fashion MNIST <a href="https://github.com/hklchung/GAN-GenerativeAdversarialNetwork/blob/master/CGAN/main_MNIST.py"><strong>main.py</strong></a>.
 1. Load MNIST dataset (default shape 28 x 28 x 1)
 2. Normalised intensities into range 0 to 1